 Advances in Research

-TMII provides BIC-affiliated laboratories with cutting-edge, optimized neuroimaging tools, supported by advanced study design and analysis expertise.
-The standardized BIC protocol offers participating researchers a straightforward and well-supported process for inclusion of structural and functional brain imaging in their investigations.
-Affiliated scientists are also able to draw on the comparative value afforded by the emerging BIC neuroimaging dataset, for data mining and computational modeling.
+The Translational and Molecular Imaging Institute provides BIC-affiliated laboratories with cutting-edge, optimized neuroimaging tools, supported by advanced study design and analysis expertise.
+The standardized imaging protocol offers participating researchers a simple and well-supported process for inclusion of structural and functional brain imaging in their investigations.
+Affiliated scientists are also able to draw on the comparative value afforded by the emerging BIC neuroimaging dataset for data mining and computational modeling.